 What is title insurance?

-Let’s start from the beginning: ‘title’ is a legal way of saying you’re the registered owner of something, so in real estate that means your property.
+Let’s start from the beginning: ‘Title’ is a legal way of saying you’re the registered owner of something, so in real estate that means your property.

 But you’ve just bought your home, so don’t you already own it?
 Great question.
 In real estate terms, there’s a difference between ownership and title, and to properly own something in full you need to have both.
 When you purchase a new property, the title is passed down from the previous ownership to you.
-However, that doesn’t mean that someone else might come along and decide they have rights to the title.
+However, that doesn’t mean that someone else can’t come along and decide they have rights to the title.

 Title insurance protects you in case someone tries to take that right away from you.
-It also protects you from a whole host of tricky circumstances including any outstanding court cases or debts against the property.
+It also protects you from a whole host of tricky circumstances, including any outstanding court cases or debts against the property.